How to change a radiator in your home

 Our friendly Gas Safe registered engineers are qualified to repair and replace your existing central heating system and radiators.

-We work with our clients to minimise any disruption during our work, and we pride ourselves on looking after your home as though it was our own.
+We work with our clients to minimise any disruption during our work, and we pride ourselves on looking after your home as though it were our own.

 FAQs on how to change a radiator

-In this section, Arton’s Technical Service Manager, Lee Wenham, answers your frequently asked questions on how to replace a radiator in your home.
+In this section, Arton’s Technical Service Manager, Lee Wenham, answers your frequently asked questions on replacing a radiator in your home.

 Changing a radiator can be a manageable DIY task for homeowners with basic plumbing skills and the right tools.
 However, it’s important to note that working with a heating system involves potential risks, and if you’re not comfortable or experienced with plumbing, it’s advisable to seek professional help.